openvinotoolkit/datumaro/docs/formats/open_images_user_manual.md

   rather than a real object.
 - `is_inside` (read/write, boolean).
   Whether the object is seen from the inside.

+The following attributes are supported on the masks:

+- `box_id` (read/write, string).
+  An identifier for the bounding box associated with the mask.

+- `box` (read/write, dict).
+  A dictionary describing the bounding box associated with the mask.
+  The keys are `x`, `y`, `w` and `h`, and their values correspond to the analogous properties of the Datumaro `BBox` type.

+- `predicted_iou` (read/write, float).
+  Predicted IoU value with respect to the ground truth.

 ## Load Open Images dataset